sdondley/ClimateChangeChat/notes/current-notes.md

     *  [The Information War Between Ukraine and Russia Is Far From Over - The Atlantic: www.theatlantic.com](https://www.theatlantic.com/technology/archive/2022/03/russia-ukraine-war-propaganda/626975/)
     * about the spread of info during wartime on the net
     * discusses what we know about following disinformation networks
+    * quotes experts on dissemination of Russian propaganda and their operations
 * Tried out HackMD
     * collaborate with others using git markup
         * an idea I have long had